NecronaLabs/Necrora_App/docs/deployment/vercel.md

 # Platform Infrastructure

-Luna402 is a professionally managed, cloud-hosted platform.
+Necrona is a professionally managed, cloud-hosted platform.
 This page provides information about our infrastructure and deployment architecture for informational purposes.

 ## Cloud Infrastructure

-Luna402 operates on enterprise-grade cloud infrastructure designed for:
+Necrona operates on enterprise-grade cloud infrastructure designed for:

 ### High Availability